Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 This action is not supported by all data planes and may not be available for the provider.

-1. As a catalog manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials associated to the product(s) owned by your team.
+1. As a Catalog Manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials associated to the product(s) owned by your team.
 2. Filter the credential list by state (Active / Inactive) and/or provisioning state (Pending / Success / Error) and/or team.
 Each credential displays its name, state, expiration date if any, application name, owner name, the organization and team of the owner.
 3. Click on the credential name to open the credential details.
 4. Enter a reason, then click **Renew**.